cirrus-geo/cirrus-geo/src/cirrus/docs/components/workflows/batch.rst

 Error handling
 ^^^^^^^^^^^^^^

-- When too many step functions are trying to create a new Batch Job, a AWSBatchException is thrown.
-- When the EC2 instance that a Batch Job is running on is reclaimed, as happens frequently with Spot instances at scale, we want to retry creating the batch job.
+It is essential that workflows properly handle errors when using Batch, as there are more things that can go wrong than when using Lambda.
+For example, when too many Step Functions are trying to create a new Batch Job, a AWSBatchException is thrown.
+When the EC2 instance that a Batch Job is running on is reclaimed, as happens frequently with Spot instances at scale, a retry should occur so the Batch Job is attempted again.
+This is why it is recommended to use a Parallel block with retry to wrap the Batch steps.
-- Other errors will cause the entire parallel block to be retried.
-- For each step that can fail, we define a `Retry`.

-An important consideration is that, at scale, a common cause of errors is system overload.

 Additional considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^